-The Bible text used in this edition of The One Year Bible is the Holy Bible, New Living Translation.
+The One Year Pray for America Bible is an edition of the Holy Bible, New Living Translation.

-Holy Bible, New Living Translation, copyright @ 1996, 2004 by Tyndale Charitable Trust.
+Holy Bible, New Living Translation, copyright $\mbox{$\mathbb{C}$}$ 1996, 2004, 2007, 2013 by Tyndale House Foundation.
 All rights reserved.

-The text of the Holy Bible, New Living Translation, may be quoted in any form (written, visual, electronic, or audio) up to and inclusive of five hundred (500) verses without express written permission of the publisher, provided that the verses quoted do not account for more than 25 percent of the work in which they are quoted, and provided that a complete book of the Bible is not quoted.
+The text of the Holy Bible, New Living Translation, may be quoted in any form (written, visual, electronic, or audio) up to and inclusive of five hundred (500) verses without express written permission of the publisher, provided that the verses quoted do not account for more than twenty-five percent (25%) of the work in which they are quoted, and provided that a complete book of the Bible is not quoted.